gmponos/guzzle-log-middleware/README.md

 ]);
 ```

-From now on each request and response you execute using the `$client` object will be logged.
+From now on each request and response you execute using `$client` object will be logged.
-By default the Middleware logs every activity with `DEBUG` level.
+By default the middleware logs every activity with level `DEBUG`.

 ### Advanced initialization